 – As women get into positions of power, society is not fundamentally changing, because most women (she says) are not fundamentally morally better than most men.
 Women judges jail innocent minority men and poor women just like male judges (p.
 57), and “support institutional racism.”
 This is sometimes an unfair criticism.
 It’s juries who decide guilt in most criminal cases, and judges are required (at least in Australia) to follow certain sentencing guidelines, when setting jail terms.
 These guidelines exists to ensure some degree of consistency in sentencing between similar cases, and the gender of the judge should not be a factor in the sentencing.

-Crispin’s attitude to men is essentially “piss off”.
+Crispin’s attitude to men with questions is essentially “piss off”.
 I don’t have to explain anything to you, don’t email me or ask me questions, and don’t ask your female friends to explain feminist issues to you.
 Do the work yourselves.
 On this issue she adopts a slightly similar (but more far extreme) position as the Australian feminist Clementine Ford.
 (Ford at least holds panel discussions with male guests about the nature of masculinity.)
 Crispin’s attitude, I think, is counterproductive.
 Many changes that women have sought over the last 40 years have required legislation.
 In order to get this, male politicians had to be persuaded to change laws.
 Male lawyers (initially, they would have been male) in government departments had to draft the text of the proposed anti-discrimination legislation.
 Male heads of large companies and government departments had to agree to change institutional practices to make workplaces more friendly, (although many workplaces have a long way to go).
 For feminists to make progress they need to bring some proportion – not all, but some proportion – of the male population with them.
 In Australia, an average of one woman a week is murdered by her own partner, often just after she leaves him.
 The problem of domestic violence cannot be fixed without changing the attitudes of men.
 Telling men to piss off and figure it out by themselves doesn’t seem like a clever tactic.
-I have a standing monthly bank donation to an organisation that assists women leaving domestic violence, but I avoid engaging with any clearly feminist women online on any gender-related issue because of attitudes like this.
-These are the only people of whom I can say, “I agree with your policy objectives, and I’ll donate to your causes, but I just don’t want to interact with you, online.”
+I have a standing monthly bank donation to an organisation that assists women leaving domestic violence, and I and another ex-Victorian Treasury officer and I have done some statistics based reasearch for a major women’s organisation, but I avoid engaging with people online on any gender-related issue online because of attitudes like this.
+These are the only people of whom I can say, “I agree with your policy objectives, and I’ll donate to your causes, but I just don’t want to interact with you online.”
 If I need to discuss some gender related issue that’s new to me, I only do it with women I’ve known face to face for a couple of years.
 Gender, immigration and the links between politics and religion seem to bring out the worst in online conversations.
+Others have told me social media like Facebook or forums like substack just aren’t suited to nuanced discussions of contentious issues, and they may be right.

 It also seems odd that the book contains no discussion of sexual harassment in the work place or male violence in the home.
 Given the lag between writing and publishing, the text may have been finalized in 2016. #Metoo began in October 2017, so I can’t expect the author to deal with that specific movement.
 But these are very odd omissions.
 My reaction here is probably influenced by the fact that I read the book the week that there had been a case in Australia of a father murdering his three children by dousing them in petrol and setting them on fire in their car, and then killing his separated wife.